Code-SorceryLab/steam-patch-notes/README.md

-# Game Patch Notes Project
+# A Large Dataset of Video Game Patch Notes

 ## Overview